-The Enterprise is patroulling the outer barrier of the galaxy, when a distress signal from the spaceship Valiant, lost over two centuries before, is received.
+The spaceship Enterprise is patrolling the outer barrier of the galaxy, when a distress signal from the spaceship Valiant, lost over two centuries before, is received.
 Following the signal, they soon encounter an energy field.
 As they try to fly into the field, impulses of unknown energy hit some members of the crew, apparently causing some sort of accelerated evolution.
-Both Kirk’s friend and helmsman Gary Mitchell and ship’s psychiatrist Dr. Elizabeth Dehner quickly develope god-like psychic powers, threatening to destroy the Enterprise.
+Both Kirk’s friend and helmsman Gary Mitchell and ship’s psychiatrist Dr. Elizabeth Dehner quickly develop god-like psychic powers, threatening to destroy the Enterprise.
 As there is no way to control Mitchell, Kirk decides to leave him stranded on the nearby planet Delta Vega, a planet similar to Earth except its slightly smaller size, with an automated lithium cracking station operating there.

 The set of the barren and rocky landscape used to show the planet’s surface was recycled from the rejected original pilot.
 Desert planets like Delta Vega are among the most visited by the Enterprise crew, a plot device to limit needed film sets and costs.
 In 79 episodes of Star Trek TOS, the Enterprise explores the geology of many planets, sometimes inhabited by humanoids or by alien lifeforms.
 The classification of planets in the Star Trek universe is based on size (gas giants or small, rocky worlds), composition (rock-metal core or gas), geological activity (inactive- active), atmosphere (from oxygen-rich to toxic) and comprises fourteen planet types.
 For example, planets suitable for humanoid lifeforms, small, rocky worlds with some geological activity and an oxygen-rich atmosphere, are classified as M after Minshara, the native name of Vulcan, homeworld of Commander Spock.